s045pd/ShowPronunciationExtension/readme.md

+> Our goal: Make you sound like a native, Even further.

 # Multi-language Pronunciation Helper

 A Chrome extension that provides pronunciation guides for multiple languages including English, Chinese, Japanese, and Korean.